aejensen/computing-biostat-ucph/README.md

 # About

 Biostat @ UCPH has
-access to a small linux computing cluster which we call *biostat-ucph*.
-The cluster consists of two servers called **cox** (official name: ```biostatcomp01fl```) and **rao** (official name: ```biostatcomp02fl```).
+access to a small linux computing cluster consisting of two servers called **cox** (official name: ```biostatcomp01fl```) and **rao** (official name: ```biostatcomp02fl```).
 Each server has 128 cores and 512 GB of memory.